 KEY TAKE OUTS:

-- Parents are able to choose whether they would prefer to have the amount of Child Support assessed by the Child Support Agency, or alternatively they can come to their own private agreement.
+- Parents can choose to have child support assessed by the Child Support Agency or come to their own private agreement.

 What is Child Support?